Euphonium repertoire: Early 20th century virtuoso

 The earliest surviving solo composition written specifically for euphonium or one of its saxhorn cousins is the Concerto per Flicorno Basso (1872) by Amilcare Ponchielli.
 Quite demanding technically, the piece mixes the styles of the Italian opera overture and of the quintessential nineteenth-century theme and variations.
 Following this, for several decades the only literature written specifically for euphonium was in the same virtuosic technical style as the cornet solos described above.
 Falling under this category would be Joseph Deluca's Beautiful Colorado (1924), Simone Mantia's Fantasia Originale (1909), and Eduardo Boccalari's Fantasia di Concerto (1906).
-In the 1930s, many Euphonium solos were released in various band journals, in classic "theme and variations" setting were such classics as, The Song of the Brother (Leizden), Song of Faith (Ball), Ransomed (Marshall), and We'll All Shout Hallelujah (Audoire), as well as many others.
+In the 1930s, many euphonium solos were released in various band journals, in classic "theme and variations" setting were such classics as, "The Song of the Brother" (Leizden), "Song of Faith" (Ball), "Ransomed" (Marshall), and "We'll All Shout Hallelujah" (Audoire), as well as many others.

 The new style

 While British composers may have led the way in writing for euphonium in an ensemble setting, it was Americans who wrote the first of the "new school" of serious, artistic solo works written specifically for euphonium.
-The first two examples are Warner Hutchison's Sonatina (1966) and Donald White's Lyric Suite (1970), after which British composers followed suit with Joseph Horovitz's Concerto (1972, one of the first euphonium concertos) and Gordon Jacob's Fantasia (1973).
-Two early very difficult works are Samuel Adler's Four Dialogues (for euphonium and marimba, 1974) and Jan Bach's Concert Variations (1978), both premiered by Dr. Brian Bowman.
+The first two examples are Warner Hutchison's Sonatina (1966) and Donald White's Lyric Suite (1970), after which British composers followed suit with Joseph Horovitz's Euphonium Concerto (1972, one of the first euphonium concertos) and Gordon Jacob's Fantasia (1969).
+Two early very difficult works are Samuel Adler's Four Dialogues (for euphonium and marimba, 1974) and Jan Bach's Concert Variations (1978), both premiered by Brian Bowman.
 Two of the first unaccompanied solos for euphonium are the Mazurka (1964) by Nicholas Falcone, brother of early euphonium virtuoso Leonard Falcone, and the Sonata (1978) by Fred Clinard Jr. All of these works remain basic repertoire for the euphonium.